MegavexNetwork/scoreboard-library/INSTALLATION.md

 # Installation

-I'm only going to show the installation for Gradle, however everything can be applied to Maven too.
+Latest version: `2.0.0-RC9`

+## Gradle

-First, add the Jitpack repository:
+Make sure you have the Jitpack repository:

 ```kotlin
 repositories {